sbeckeriv/personal_search/README.md

 more options under help
 `cargo run --bin personal_search -- --help`

+Yew:

+under the search folder `yarn build` and refresh the page.
+It uses parcel. rust files are under crate folder.
+In there run cargo build.

 # Using

 tantivy for search
 Yew for the front end
+Actix for the server
 Actix for the server